modelon-community/impact-client-python/docs/source/quick_start.rst

 The python API enables the execution of workflows orchestrated on a client and executed on a Modelon Impact server, which may be running remotely.
 With sufficient login credentials and an API Key (see :doc:`Setup <setup>`), Modelica models may be uploaded, compiled, and executed on a server.
 The results can be either processed on the server with a custom function or downloaded to the client for further analysis.

-An analysis could be setup and executed using either the :ref:`FMU <1.
+An analysis could be set up and executed using either the :ref:`FMU <1.
 FMU based workflow>` or a :ref:`Class name <2.
 Class name based workflow>` based workflow.
-The specific about the two workflows are discussed in more detail :ref:`here. <Analysis>`
+The specifics of the two workflows are discussed in more detail :ref:`here. <Analysis>`

 A simple example using the :ref:`FMU based workflow <1.
 FMU based workflow>` is shown below::